pclambert/website/content/software/stpm2_standsurv/standardized_survival_AF.md

 ![](/statasvg/stpm2_standsurv_failure_stand.svg)

 These are just 1 - the standardized survival functions.
-There are more untreated women (88.6%) which is why the "No Treatment" function is closer to the combined function.The attributable fraction could be calculated using
+There are more untreated women (88.6%) which is why the "No Treatment" function is closer to the combined function.
+The attributable fraction could be calculated using

 ```stata
 . gen AF_tmp = 1 - F_hormon1/F_all